theharshgupta/urap-scrape/README.md

 **NOTE: If you get the error TesseractNotFound (on windows), then follow instructions at [this](https://stackoverflow.com/questions/50951955/pytesseract-tesseractnotfound-error-tesseract-is-not-installed-or-its-not-i) link**

+**NOTE: If you get the error "No wkhtmltopdf executable found", then follow instructions at [this](https://stackoverflow.com/questions/27673870/cant-create-pdf-using-python-pdfkit-error-no-wkhtmltopdf-executable-found) link**

 **IMPORTANT: make sure you create folders "PDFs" and "Terms of Services" in the "PowerToChoose" folder**

 from the project folder, run: